RomboPeaches/TaleTunes/README.md

 by downloading a txt or json file containing the build "groups" and their urls.

-Side goal of this is it to gain experience with GitHub, GIT, JS and softwaredevelopment in general, so feel free to spill advice, idears or point out fatal issues?
+Side goal of this is it to gain experience with GitHub, GIT, JS and softwaredevelopment in general, so feel free to give me advice.